sarchlab/mgpusim/doc/prepare_benchmarks.md

 }
 ```

 In the code above, we first set the fields of the kernel arguments.
 Then we launch the kernel with `LaunchKernel` API.
 The `LaunchKernel` API takes the kernel HSACO as the first argument.
-The global grid size (in the unit of number of work-items) and the work-group size as the second argument.
+The global grid size (in the unit of the number of work-items) and the work-group size as the second argument.
 The last argument is the pointer to the kernel arguments.
 The `LaunchKernel` function runs the kernel on the simulator and it will return when the kernel simulation is completed.
 Therefore, this function may run for a very long time.

 ## Verification

-Verification is optional but strongly recommened.
-With a CPU verification that compares the output witht he GPU output, a user would know that the simulator is at least functionally correct.
+Verification is optional but strongly recommended.
+With a CPU verification that compares the output with the GPU output, a user would know that the simulator is at least functionally correct.